 Hire Purchase is ideal if you have bad credit or don’t want to pay the full price of a car upfront.
 This lets you spread the cost with affordable monthly payments based on your realistic budget.
 And the best part?
-Keeping up with your repayments could help you build your credit score – and boost your chances of being approved for other lines of credit!
+Keeping up with your repayments could help you build your credit score – and boost your chances of being approved for other lines of credit in the future.

 If you fall behind on repayments on any other existing credit agreements, however, it’s a good idea to try to get them back up to date quickly to improve your chances of being accepted.

 As with most car finance agreements, the rate and terms you’ll be offered by lenders depend on factors such as your credit score and the size of your deposit – if you are putting one down.